danielaparker/jsoncons/doc/ref/json/as.md

     as<X<std::string,T>>()
 If the type 'X' satisfies [AssociativeContainer](http://en.cppreference.com/w/cpp/concept/AssociativeContainer) or [UnorderedAssociativeContainer](http://en.cppreference.com/w/cpp/concept/UnorderedAssociativeContainer), `as<X<std::string,T>>()` returns the `json` value as an `X<std::string,T>` if the `json` value is an object and if each member value is convertible to type `T`, otherwise throws.

-(2) Get as byte string.
+(2) Get as byte string with hint.
 This overload only participates in overload resolution if `uint8_t` is convertible to `T::value_type`.
 If the json type is a string, converts string according to its `semantic_tag`, or if there is none, uses `hint`.

-(3) Same as `as<bool>()`.
-Returns `true` if value is `bool` and `true`, or if value is integral and non-zero, or if value is floating point and non-zero, or if value is string and parsed value evaluates as `true`.
-Returns `false` if value is `bool` and `false`, or if value is integral and zero, or if value is floating point and zero, or if value is string and parsed value evaluates as `false`.
-Otherwise throws `std::runtime_exception`

-(4) Same as `as<T>()` for integral type T.
-Returns integer value if value is integral, performs cast if value has double type, returns 1 or 0 if value has bool type, attempts conversion if value is string, otherwise throws.

-(5) Same as `as<double>()`.
-Returns value cast to double if value is integral, returns `NaN` if value is `null`, attempts conversion if value is string, otherwise throws.

 ### Examples